 This will open up the template in a new tab so you can edit or delete it.

-You'll see a blue panel above the plan that says You're editing the template '___' and a Rename option.
+You'll see a blue panel above the plan that says You're editing the template '___' and a Template settings option.
 You cannot save Share settings in a template, you will need to choose who you want to share each plan within the plan itself, not the template.

 Edit a template